giacomocavalieri/effects-introduction/slides/content/_index.md

 program = ...
 ```

-`program` can perform 3 kinds of side-effects:
+here `program` can perform 3 kinds of side effects:

 - it can fail (`MaybeT`)
 - it can read a global configuration of type `String` (`ReaderT`)